 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

-If you’re a business owner who’s looking to get a credit card with flexible payment options, consider getting the Amex Plum Card.
+If you’re a business owner who’s looking to get a credit card with flexible payment options, consider getting the Plum Card from American Express.
 This charge card can help your business with cash flow issues such as a decrease in income or an increase in expenses.

 While it may not have a lot of perks and benefits like other credit cards, the card’s functions are pretty straightforward and offer great value for businesses.